-The County Administrator, Michelle Irizarry, was appointed by the board of commissioners as the chief administrative officer of the county and her and her staff implement the directives, resolutions, ordinances, and policies of the County Board of Commissioners.
+The County Administrator is appointed by the board of commissioners as the chief administrative officer of the county.
+The County Administrator and their staff implement the directives, resolutions, ordinances, and policies of the County Board of Commissioners.

 The County Administrator is chosen by the board on the basis of executive and administrative qualifications, based on actual experience in or knowledge of accepted practices with respect to the duties of the office.

 Under the direction of the County Commissioners, the County Administrator is responsible for the proper administration of the affairs of the county.
-It is the duty of the county manager to:
+It is the duty of the county administrator to:

 - See that all ordinances, rules and regulations of the board and all laws of the state subject to enforcement by county officers or department heads, other than by elected constitutional officers, are faithfully executed;

 - Attend all meetings of the board and/or its committees, with the right to take part in discussions in accordance with any rules adopted by the board, but having no vote.
 The County Administrator is entitled to notice of all special meetings of the board and non-scheduled committee meetings;

 - Serve, if so directed by the board, ex officio as county clerk, to perform all the duties and have all the responsibilities of that office;